ProjetsPL/treehouse-theme/collections/_posts/us/6-simple-tricks-to-make-your-orchids-look-splendid.md

 {:.distinction.distinction-information}

-An orchid species that sould not be trimmed is Phalaneopsis – so called moth orchid.
+An orchid species that should not be trimmed is Phalaneopsis – so called moth orchid.
 In this case you should wait for the flowers to die back and then safely remove them.

 {% fig %}